viaacode/documentation-jekyll/docs/diginstroom/sip_specification/3_core-concepts.md

 Note that this decision may have an impact on the expressivity of the metadata (eg. the basic profile only supports descriptive metadata in the Dublin Core vocabulary), the dissemination of the SIP's content and, in particular, on how its content is rendered on e.g. meemoo's dissemination platforms.
 Typically, something that has individual descriptive metadata at the source (e.g. an entry in a collection registration or asset management system) and is expected to be distinguishable in search, should be viewed as an IE.

+## Example

-Consider the example of a digitised newspaper edition with 10 pages.
+Consider a digitised newspaper edition with 10 pages.
 Each page is digitised separately as a TIFF file and a JPEG file, resulting in 20 digital reproductions.
 Finally, OCR is applied to each TIFF file, resulting in yet another 10 ALTO XML files (containing the textual representation of each newspaper page).
 Using the concepts defined above, it is possible to approach this example from two perspectives: either we view the newspaper edition as a whole as the IE, or we view each separate newspaper page as a separate IE.